quicwg/base-drafts/draft-ietf-quic-http.md

 ## Denial-of-Service Considerations

 An HTTP/3 connection can demand a greater commitment of resources to operate than an HTTP/1.1 or HTTP/2 connection.
-The use of header compression and flow control depend on a commitment of resources for storing a greater amount of state.
+The use of field compression and flow control depend on a commitment of resources for storing a greater amount of state.
 Settings for these features ensure that memory commitments for these features are strictly bounded.